Dunford Bridge

 Dunford Bridge is a remote hamlet in the civil parish of Dunford, in Barnsley, South Yorkshire, England, 1.3 mi from the border with West Yorkshire and 2.3 mi from the border with Derbyshire.
 It lies in the Peak District, 5 mi west of Penistone and 5 mi south of Holmfirth, within the Metropolitan Borough of Barnsley.
-Before the Local Government Act 1972 the area covered by South Yorkshire was part of the West Riding of Yorkshire.

 The settlement, consisting of a few houses, lies beneath the Winscar Reservoir.
 Water draining from the moorland around Grains Moss forms small rivers that join together to form the source of the River Don, which feeds into the reservoir.
 The reservoir had suffered from leakage for many years, until Yorkshire Water, the reservoir owners, employed a construction company to correct the problem, using £400,000 worth of specialist grouting and artificial membrane.

 The eastern end of the Woodhead Tunnel is in the centre of the hamlet.
 The site of the former railway station is now a parking area with the old rail line forming the route of the Trans-Pennine Trail.

 In 1974 the two terraces of railway cottages at the eastern tunnel portal, comprising 19 houses, were bought by the Lifespan Educational Trust to establish a commune based on the principles of Summerhill School.
 The Lifespan Community Collective, which set up a registered housing cooperative and in 1976 opened a wholefood shop in Huddersfield (the cooperative was dissolved in 1987).
 In the 1980s the community launched a worker cooperative in printing and publishing.
 The community continues today with about 20 residents; it farms according to permaculture principles and produces the quarterly Communes Network magazine.